-At least 3 additional pairs have nested in Roberts County in northeastern South Dakota.
-Two pairs nest fairly consistently on nesting platforms at the Big Stone Power Plant property in the extreme southeastern portion of Roberts County, although both nests are not always active each year (Jeff Endrizzi, personal communication, 2014).
-A pair has nested on a cell tower west of Hartford Beach State Park since at least 2013, although nesting success is unknown for 2013 and 2014.
-This nest was apparently successful in 2015, based on the observation of at least one fledgling (Wayne Melquist, personal communication, 2015).
-However, SDGFP was recently informed by the cell tower company that they intend to remove the unoccupied nest prior to the pair's return in 2018 for worker safety reasons.
-SDGFP staff have offered to work with the company on an alternative platform, but the company has not yet accepted this invitation.
+At least 3 pairs have nested in Roberts County in northeastern South Dakota.
+One-two pairs nest consistently on nesting platforms at the Big Stone Power Plant property in the extreme southeastern portion of Roberts County, although both nests are not always active each year (various Big Stone Power Plant staff, personal communications).
+A pair has nested on a cell tower west of Hartford Beach State Park since at least 2013, but SDGFP was informed by the cell tower company in 2019 that the company had deactivated and abandoned this tower.
+SDGFP offered to work with the company on an alternative platform, but the company did not accept this invitation.